Notes on the Geography of Mexico: Guanajuato

 Oops: the plant was closed for lack of parts during the UAW strike of 2019.

-Still, autoracks ran back and forth toward El Paso.
+Still, autoracks ran back and forth on the track to El Paso.

-Nice center pivot, a reminder that we're in the bajío, a major agricultural area and for centuries ne of the most densely settled rural areas of Mexico.
-The elevation is over 5,000 feet, so you can forget both freezing and baking.
+We're also in the bajío, a major agricultural area and for centuries one of the most densely settled parts of rural Mexico.
+The elevation is over 5,000 feet, so you can forget about freezing and baking.
 You can even forget that you're in the tropics.

 See that mountain, the Cerro del Cubilete?
 We'll get there shortly, but we'll stop first at this Walmart subsidiary.
 The GM plant is a ten-minute drive to the east.

-Assembly-line workers in the plant average about three dollars an hour, but neither are they living the serape-and-burro lifestyle imagined by too many Americans.
+Assembly-line workers in the plant average about three dollars an hour, which means that they are way beyond the serape-and-burro lifestyle imagined by way too many Americans.

 Here's Walmart's Mexican-based competition, a Soriana Hiper.

-Stores like these imply shoppers who drive, which at least partly explains highways like this and gas stations to match.
+Stores like these imply shoppers with cars, which at least partly explains highways like this and gas stations to match.

-Anyone who grew up with the Pemex monopoly, however, is likely to see a Shell (or BP or Exxon or Chevron) station and think that he has to go easy on the hard stuff.
+Anyone who grew up during the years of the Pemex monopoly is likely to see a Shell station (or a BP or Exxon or Chevron station) and think that it's time to go easy on the hard stuff.
 These stations began popping up after 2014.
 Most aren't new.
 Nearly all Pemex stations were private to begin with, and about 2,000 of a total of 12,000 stations switched flags, even though they continue to be supplied by Pemex.

-Despite "This is Mexico?" images, Silao still has a parish church with an adjoining plaza.
+Despite all these signs of Americanization, Silao still has a parish church with an adjoining plaza.

 Not bad for a little town.

-T. Philip Terry, a foreign correspondent turned guidebook author, calls this, the parish church of Santiago Apostolic, along with all the other churches in town, "uninteresting."
+T. Philip Terry, a foreign correspondent turned guidebook author, called this, the parish church of Santiago Apostolic, "uninteresting."
 Good thing he didn't stay long.

 Terry's Guide to Mexico was published in successive editions from 1909 to at least 1947.
 The swipe comes from p.
 126 of the 1944 edition.

 Best not to tell the parishioners about Terry.
-Some were probably occupied this Sunday afternoon with prayers involving GM.
+Some were probably occupied this Sunday afternoon with prayers for the GM plant to reopen.

-The Catholic Church isn't the only thing holding up better in Mexico than in the U.S. How many shoeshine stands survive in small-town (or big-town) America?
+The Catholic Church isn't the only thing holding up better in Mexico than in the U.S. How many shoeshine stands survive up north?

-GM makes SUVs up in Arlington, Texas, and pays workers there a lot more than three bucks an hour.
+GM makes SUVs in Arlington, Texas, too, and it pays workers there a lot more than three bucks an hour.
 Still, I bet you can't find florists with this much variety in Arlington.

-The streets of Silao are gritty, but somebody here likes flowers a lot.
+The streets of Silao are gritty, but somebody here likes flowers.
 These ones smelled good, too.

 The city's Mercado Victoria survives despite Walmart and Soriana.
 It's quiet because we're late in the day.

-Nothing for tourists, who whip past town on a bypass.
+Nothing for tourists, who whip past town on the toll road to Guanajuato.

 Starbucks nearby?
 Fat chance.
 You have to go back toward the airport, or up to Guanajuato.